cert-ee/cuckoo3/docs/src/installing/dependencies.md

 # System dependencies

-Here you can find all dependencies Cuckoo requires to run.
+Here you will find all the dependencies Cuckoo and VMCloak requires to run.
-We have an opinionated way of installing Cuckoo and these dependencies reflect that opinion.

 !!! tip "Friendly reminder"
     For new systems or VM-s, don't forget to `sudo apt-get update` before